AignerD/AignerD/README.md

 - 👯 I’m looking to collaborate on anything that will increase my knowledge
 - 🤔 I’m looking for help with Application Security/Angular
 - 📫 How to reach me: Dylanaigner@gmail.com
-- ⚡ Fun fact: I'm not a hacker but I always get asked to hack Facebook